I spent a few months in Pakistan. I have regional experience. Interesting article here:

 You're not worrying about the right thing.
 You're worrying about whether you're perceived as welcome by the locals when you really should worry about the locals being surprised you're even there to begin with.
 And the less they get about you, the more the "authorities" will want to understand what's up.

-You think being an asshole is what matters ?
-On the contrary, being a loud retard would fit with their idea of the ignorant, clueless anglo.
+You think being an butthole is what matters ?
+On the contrary, being a loud moron would fit with their idea of the ignorant, clueless anglo.
 Of course, that has the disadvantage of pissing the locals and you might just get caught for messing with their perceived sense of public order, but you don't want to be the guy who can speak pashto, is able to respect every custom and be discreet.

-And even if you were loud, your loudness could still be construed as a ploy, because the afghans and everyone in that region has been mindfucked so hard by military intel and the cia that they've long since learned to expect the absolute worst.
+And even if you were loud, your loudness could still be construed as a ploy, because the afghans and everyone in that region has been mindfricked so hard by military intel and the cia that they've long since learned to expect the absolute worst.

 Countries and regions like this you just don't go to even if you know what you're doing- especially so.